Vector partition functions and Kronecker coefficients: Introduction

 In Section~\ref{sec-Fnm} we consider the general situation.
-We prove in Theorem~\ref{thm:AlwaysVecPart} that there exists a nontrivial change of variables which converts the $F_{n,m}$ into a form recognizable as a vector partition function.
-This facilitates our analysis since it returns us to the realm of Taylor series from Laurent series.
+Theorem~\ref{thm:AlwaysVecPart} presents an elementary but nontrivial change of variables which converts the quotient of alternants into a form recognizable as a vector partition function, which we call $F_{n,m}$.
+This facilitates our analysis since it returns us to the realm of Taylor series.
+The function $F_{n,m}$ is the generating function of the atomic Kronecker coefficients.

-We call the coefficients of the vector partition function $F_{n,m}$ {\em atomic Kronecker coefficients}.
-They share some properties with the reduced Kronecker coefficients, a family of coefficients lying between the Littlewood-Richardson coefficients and the Kronecker coefficients that we will introduce later in the article (See Section \ref{RKC}).
-They contain enough information to recover the value of any Kronecker coefficient.
-They may also sometimes coincide with the Kronecker coefficients.
-In fact, a Kronecker coefficient that is atomic is always reduced.
-However, they are simpler objects.
-It is immediate from their definition that the atomic Kronecker coefficients count integer points in polytopes.
-The polytopes obtained in this way are particularly elegant because their dimension coincides with the degree of the Kronecker piecewise quasipolynomial (Theorem~\ref{thm:DegreeandPeriod}).

-The next two cases after $\kappa_{2,2,4}$, namely $\kappa_{2,3,6}$ and $\kappa_{3,3,9}$, involve polyhedra of dimensions 8 and~26, bigger than what we can actually visualize.
-In Sections~\ref{sec-F23} and~\ref{sec-F33}, we analyse the corresponding vector partition functions $F_{2,3}, F_{3,3}$ from a different perspective.
-We investigate what happens on the faces of the associated polyhedral cones $K_{2,3}$ and $K_{3,3}.$ We show that the coefficients of the vector partition function behave differently on the different faces.
-In particular, we show that, whereas for the vector partition function $F_{2,2},$ the coefficients are identically one on {\em both} facets, for $F_{2,3}$ and $F_{3,3}$ there is only {\em one} facet on which the atomic Kronecker coefficients are identically one.

-In Section~\ref{Dilation} we study the dilated Kronecker coefficients,~$g_{k\lambda, k\mu,k\nu}$, defined for fixed $\lambda, \mu,$ and $\nu$, and $k \in \mathbb{N}$.
-We express these as a subseries of vector partition generating functions which implies that these are given by quasipolynomials in~$k$.
-Using the vector partition generating function, we describe in \ref{sec-Diagonal} how to use methods from analytic combinatorics in several variables to determine asymptotic estimates for the values of the coefficients.

-Finally, in Section~\ref{sec-MR-other-families}, using the observation that many families of coefficients related to the representation theory of the general linear group can be defined by the evaluation of a Schur function on a {\em finite} alphabet, we describe how our approach for analysing the Kronecker coefficients can be applied to other families, including the Littlewood--Richardson, Heisenberg, and plethystic coefficients.
+The piecewise quasipolynomial nature of the Kronecker function has been the focus of much interest.
+The piecewise quasipolynomiality follows from the work of Meinrenken and Sjamaar \cite{qr0}.
+Both Christandl, Doran, and Walter~\cite{CDW} and Baldoni, Vergne, and Walter~\cite{BaldoniVergneWalter} describe and implement algorithms to compute the Kronecker coefficients.
+Pak and Panova obtained an interesting upper bound for the complexity of the calculation of the Kronecker coefficients, see the proof of Lemma 5.4 in~\cite{Pak:Panova:complexityKC}.